Code styleguide

 CSS

-SCSS files should live adjacent to the components that they apply to, and will be imported by each component.
-SCSS files are not global, so variables and mixins need to be imported from other SCSS files.
-However, the compiled CSS will be global, instead of being scoped to the component.
+CSS files should live adjacent to the components that they apply to, and will be imported by each component.
+These are not true CSS Modules, and the compiled CSS will be global, instead of being scoped to the component.
 Don’t be afraid of the cascade!

-We may investigate adopting scoped CSS.
+We may investigate adopting CSS Modules.
 However, we would strongly prefer solutions that don’t require writing “CSS-in-JS,” which makes it hard to convert from a standard CSS syntax to JavaScript, and vice-versa.

 We do not use a strict BEM framework/naming convention for class names.
 Some good resources which have generally informed our approach to CSS organization (but have not dictated it) include Scalable and Modular Architecture for CSS (SMACSS) and parts of the Reasonable System for CSS Stylesheet Structure (rscss).